 Bee declines are the ultimate effect of many combined insults, and a multi-faceted approach is necessary to ensure pollinator health into the future.
 Honeybees and wild bees are both affected by habitat loss, and may face nutritional deficiencies when areas of highly diverse flowering plants, like prairies, are replaced by large crop fields where only one type of plant blooms at a time.
 Furthermore, social bees are hit by a variety of colony pests and pathogens that compromise their immune systems.
 Diseases, parasites, pesticides, habitat loss, and poor nutrition act together to hit pollinator communities hard.
 The newly released White House Strategy outlines national efforts to increase pollinator habitat, address beekeeping concerns, and reconsider the widespread use of neonics.
 Though some will argue that these measures do not go far enough towards pollinator conservation, it is truly remarkable to see pollinator issues on the national agenda and part of everyday dialogues in agency settings and public arenas.

 We have put together a special page for pollinator specific resources!
-This page points farmers, other scientists, and anyone interested in pollinator protection to a collection of resources available both online, and in text that can help YOU protect our bees!
+This page points farmers, other scientists, and anyone interested in pollinator protection to a collection of resources available both online, and in-text that can help YOU protect bees regardless of where you live!